 By Coach Justyna Wereszka | 5/16/23

-Have you ever found yourself in the situation, after losing an easy point, where you start to worry: “What if I lose next point and this game is over?” or: “What if I do break serve will have to play third set?”
+Have you ever found yourself in a situation, after losing an easy point, where you start to worry: “What if I lose the next point and this game is over?” or: “What if I do break serve will have to play third set?”

-To become and Action Thinker, you need to train your mind with on and off the court activities.
+To become an Action Thinker, you need to train your mind with on and off-the-court activities. points

 Trigger Words differ from player to player, but they have one common element: Motivation.
-Short words are better then long sentences, because they set in motion automatic, unconscious processes.
-Between the point say it in a quiet and positive manner: “You can do it” or “Take it early” can help.
+Short words are better than long sentences because they set in motion automatic, unconscious processes.
+Between the points say it in a quiet and positive manner: “You can do it” or “Take it early” can help.
 After winning the point motivate yourself with “Come on!” or “Vamos!”

 Rituals as long as they are not disruptive to your opponent, are very useful tools in Action Thinking.
-My ritual before serve is bounce ball three times.
+My ritual before serving is to bounce the ball three times.
 Maybe you already have your own but if not.
-Work on it during practice match, so it will help you to concentrate, rest better during the changeover and take your mind away from Story Thinking.
+Work on it during practice matches, so it will help you to concentrate, rest better during the changeover, and take your mind away from Story Thinking.

 Movement and Heartbeat will keep your body and mind in the game.
-Move your feet to prevent become lazy, both mentally and physically.
+Move your feet to prevent becoming lazy, both mentally and physically.
 Yoga stresses proper breath control.
 After the point is over do not rush.
-Instead, turn away from the court, and take couple deep breaths through your nose, exhale loudly through your month, bounce around and regroup.
+Instead, turn away from the court, take a couple of deep breaths through your nose, exhale loudly through your mouth, bounce around, and regroup.

-It is very difficult to control your Action Thinking without Controlling Your Eyes.
-Focus your eyes on something close, like your strings, keep your gaze on the court, not on the fans or other potential distractions.
+It is very difficult to control your Actions and Thinking without Controlling Your Eyes.
+Focus your eyes on something close, like your strings, and keep your gaze on the court, not on the fans or other potential distractions.

 All the tennis players have to step on the court with self-confidence and clear focus.
-Implementing Action Thinking will help you become calmer and singularly-focus player.
-Successful Action Thinker is one who is fighting the opponent on the other side of the net, but also combating and controlling their own fears, self-doubt and weaknesses.
+Implementing Action Thinking will help you become a calmer and singularly focused player.
+A successful Action Thinker is fighting the opponent on the other side of the net, but also combating and controlling their fears, self-doubt, and weaknesses.